Who We Are

 We plan to entrust our school’s sacramental and spiritual formation to Opus Dei, a Personal Prelature of the Catholic Church founded by St. Josemaría Escrivá.
 Opus Dei seeks to foster among men and women of every walk of life a deep awareness of their being children of God, and helps them to live their life accordingly.
 The formation given by the Prelature aims to help individuals respond freely to the universal call to holiness and apostolate in their ordinary work and place in society.

-Learn more about Opus Dei →
+Learn more about Opus Dei →Our Vision

 Model Schools